 Welcome to Copyrightlaws.com’s Centre for Canadian Copyright Law.
 Here you can access reliable, objective and current information about Canadian copyright law.

-2019 will be an important year in Canadian copyright law … keep an eye out for:
+2019 is an important year in Canadian copyright law … keep an eye out for:

 - The continuation of the Canadian government’s review of the Copyright Act

 - Amendments to the Copyright Act due to the USMCA

 - York University’s appeal to the recent federal court fair dealing decision against them initiated by Access Copyright

 Copyrightlaws.com’s Centre for Canadian Copyright Law offers two learning opportunities on Canadian copyright law: